xumzheng/microsoft-graph-docs/api-reference/v1.0/resources/choicecolumn.md

 ms.date: 09/11/2017
 title: ChoiceColumn
 ms.localizationpriority: medium
-description: "The choiceColumn on a columnDefinition resource indicates that the column's values can be selected from a list of choices." ms.prod: ""
+description: The choiceColumn on a columnDefinition resource indicates that the column's values can be selected from a list of choices. ms.prod: ''
 doc_type: resourcePageType
 ---

 # ChoiceColumn resource type

 Namespace: microsoft.graph